Rosovskyy/mapLab1SerhiyRosovskyy/README.md

 5. A new folder called map.html has created
 6. Open this file
 7. In the upper right corner you can control layers

+---

+## License and copyright
+© Serhiy Rosovskyy, student of the Ukrainian Catholic University
 # mapLab1SerhiyRosovskyy